godotengine/godot-docs/tutorials/shaders/custom_postprocessing.rst

 ------------

-Godot provides many post-processing effects out of the box, including Bloom, DOF, and SSAO.
+Godot provides many post-processing effects out of the box, including Bloom, DOF, and SSAO, which are described in :ref:`doc_environment_and_post_processing`.
 However, advanced use cases may require custom effects.
 This article explains how to write your own custom effects.

 The easiest way to implement a custom post-processing shader is to use Godot's built-in ability to read from the screen texture.
 If you're not familiar with